open-telemetry/oteps/text/0143-versioning-and-stability.md

 ### Removal

-Packages are end-of-life’d by being removed, along with a major version bump.
+Packages are end-of-life’d by being removed from the release.
+The release then makes a major version bump.

 We currently have no plans for deprecating signals or creating a major version past v1.0.